rQBx91/Inverted_Index/README.md

-# Information Retrival Projec: Inverted Index
+# Information Retrival Project: Inverted Index

 An implementation of inverted index for text documents in Java.